JJWallis/stats-preview-card-component/README.md

 }
 ```

 Additionally, I learned how to change the border-radius of the parent wrapper whilst applying an `overflow: hidden;` to prevent all child content from escaping underneath and ruining the curve.
-This was a much more efficient method than my original solution, where I manually changed each specific corner at different media breakpoints.
+This was a much more efficient method than my original solution, where I manually changed each specific corner at different viewports.

-Finally, I was able to apply a min-height to the flex-item and parent wrapper housing the background image, in order to prevent it from collapsing.
-This was because it wasn't housing any content in the DOM, and since a background image is only for decorative purposes will not be announced by any assistive technology.
+Finally, I was able to apply a `min-height` to the flex-item and parent wrapper housing the background image in order to prevent it from collapsing.
+This was because it wasn't housing any content in the DOM, and since a background image is only for decorative purposes, it won't be announced by any assistive technology.

 ### Continued development